Skip to main content

 • “The animation and character designs were fun and memorable.”

-• “The character designs are all great, and there are definitely many ways to experiment with the combat.”
+• “The character designs are all great, and there is definitely a lot of ways to experiment with the combat.”

 • “The environments and character designs evoke a bleak, stylized world without overwhelming the screen, keeping attention firmly on the cards and combat flow.”